Missboonyos/self-love-journey-web/README.md

 export default Navbar;
 ```
 ## Step 13 Create File: Logo.jsx and use Logo in Navbar.jsx
-1) under folder: components --> navbar, create a new file: Logo.jsx
+2.1) under folder: components --> navbar, create a new file: Logo.jsx.2
 ```js
 //rafce
 import React from 'react'